sazima/video_website/front/video_cordova/plugins/cordova-plugin-whitelist/README.md

 Without any `<allow-intent>` tags, no requests to external URLs are allowed.
 However, the default Cordova application includes a quite liberal set of `allow-intent` entries by default.
 It is advised to narrow this down based on each app's needs.

-On Android, this equates to sending an intent of type BROWSEABLE.
+On Android, this equates to sending an intent of typeModel BROWSEABLE.

 This whitelist does not apply to plugins, only hyperlinks and calls to `window.open()`.